 Check Resistance on a UW-FWP

-If a sensor connected to a UW-FWP begins to display intermittent readings, it is recommended to ohm out the pins on the connector.
+If a sensor wired to a UW-FWP does not communicate with a data logger or begins to display intermittent readings, it is recommended to ohm out the pins on the connector.
 As communication between water quality sensors and data loggers requires low resistance for proper transmission, ensuring the UW-FWP resistance is within NexSens specifications will eliminate one potential issue.

 - Ensure the red lead, or positive input terminal, is connected to the port that contains the Ω symbol, and the black lead, or negative input terminal, is connected to COM.
 Adjust the dial above the leads to the Ω symbol.